 With only 90 miles separating the two islands, it’s no wonder that the Cuban flavor has been infused into Key West’s laid-back lifestyle.
 Florida’s backyard paradise has served as a haven for Cuban immigrants for centuries, allowing the Cuban culture to seep into the roots of Key West.
-This guide will showcase the best spots to learn more about the history and sabor of Cuba around the Conch Republic.
+This guide will showcase the best spots to learn more about the history and sabor de Cuba around the Conch Republic.

 Key West’s Cuban Heritage

 The San Carlos Institute is an iconic landmark founded in 1871 by Cuban exiles of Key West as an educational, civic, and patriotic center.
 Considered to be the cradle of Cuba’s independence movement, this historical building serves as a beacon of hope for many Cuban-Americans.
 It was there that José Martí united the exiled community to launch the final phase of his campaign for Cuba’s independence in 1892.
 Located on Duval Street, this institute provides the perfect glimpse into the fascinating relationship between Key West and the Cuban community.

 Key West Cigar Shops